By Mike Luthman, Managing Consultant, Product Solutions, Infoverity, Inc.

 In 12 weeks or less, Infoverity’s PIM QuickStart enables critical data modernization for the expansion of B2C capabilities within traditional B2B companies.
 PIM QuickStart implementations modernize your product data management processes at a rapid pace and demonstrate the benefits of consolidated product content.
 Click here to learn more.
 You can also download a PDF info sheet on the PIM QuickStart.

 For information on how Infoverity’s MDM solutions, accelerators, and health checks can improve your customer experience and increase sales, email us at email@example.com.

 Founded in 2011, Infoverity is a leading systems integrator and global professional services firm that provides MDM and PIM Strategy and Implementation, Data Governance and Analytics, Content Management, Data Integration, Enterprise Hosting, Managed Services and Customer Experience Solutions that help large enterprises in the retail, consumer goods, manufacturing, distribution, financial and healthcare sectors to simplify and maximize the value of their information.
-Infoverity’s global headquarters is in Dublin, Ohio, the EMEA headquarters and Global Development Center is in Valencia, Spain and additional offices are in France, Germany and Russia.
+Infoverity’s global headquarters is in Dublin, Ohio, the EMEA headquarters and Global Development Center is in Valencia, Spain and additional offices are in Germany and India.